DGwebdes/tolkienhub/README.md

    git push origin feature/your-feature-name
    ```

 5. Open a pull request.

 ---

 ## License

-This project is open-source
+This project is licensed under the [MIT License](LICENSE).